TosbackCgusBridge-Bot/CGUs-versions/ABC News/Privacy Policy.md

 ONLINE TRACKING TECHNOLOGIES AND ADVERTISING Children’s Privacy Policy

-The Walt Disney Family of Companies (“TWDC”), including for example Club Penguin and MarvelKids, is committed to protecting the privacy of children who use our sites and applications.
+The Walt Disney Family of Companies (“TWDC”) is committed to protecting the privacy of children who use our sites and applications.

 Learn More